BabylonJS/Documentation/content/How_To/Post_Process/How_to_use_PostProcesses.md

 The third parameter define the exposure adjustement.

-You can find a demo here: <Playground id="#J9H084#8" title="Tonemap Post Process" description="Simple Example of a tonemap post process." image=""/>
+You can find a demo here: <Playground id="#J9H084#8" title="Tonemap Post Process" description="Simple Example of a tonemap post process."/>

 ### ImageProcessing
 Apply a complete range of special image treaments (image processing):